Technology, Aviation, Engineering & Sciences General & Environmental Sciences

 - 12 weeks

 - Course Fee

-The Sustainability Professionals programme is designed for those working on all aspects of environmental, social and governance (ESG) planning in business and finance.
+HKU SPACE collaborates with Carbon Care Asia to run this Sustainability Professionals programme.
+This programme is designed for those working on all aspects of environmental, social and governance (ESG) planning in business and finance.

 The programme will provide an understanding of the global ambition of the Sustainable Development Goals and the Paris Climate Agreement, show the links to international and local sustainability standards and metrics, and follow this through to the practical challenges of materiality assessment and stakeholder consultation necessary for a company’s ESG report.
 From high level policy to practical detail, this programme will expose participants to the full range of issues related to sustainability stewardship and illustrate the practical risks and opportunities facing companies in cities like Hong Kong.